kristopherkewish/Asteroid/README.md

 ```

 3. Set up environment variables:

    - Create a `.env` file in the root directory
    - Add your Hugging Face API key:

    ```
    HUGGINGFACE_API_KEY=your_api_key_here
    ```

+4. Create your input files:
+   - Create a `RecipeDatabase.csv` file in the root directory with your recipes (see CSV File Structure section for format)
+   - Create a meal plan file named `MPInputW<week_number>.csv` (e.g., `MPInputW4.csv` for week 4) in the root directory
+   - Both files must follow the exact CSV structure described below
+   - The meal names in your meal plan must exactly match those in your RecipeDatabase.csv

 ## Usage